 But it seems the same conditions that make for fine spirits often make for fine wines, so visitors to Bullitt County, Kentucky can tap into an emerging wine scene that’s already producing some very nice products.
 Those bottles of Kentucky Norton – a dry, robust wine that earned plenty of attention and paired perfectly with big barbecue flavors – came from award-winning Wight-Meyer Winery.

 There, and at three other up-and-coming Bullitt County wineries (Brooks Hill Winery, Forest Edge Winery and MillaNova Winery) visitors and group tours can check out scenic vineyards on the property, chat with the winemakers and discover, taste and purchase regional wines that are starting to earn a national reputation.

 In fact, the Bullitt County Bourbon and Wine Trail covers a mere nine miles, but takes visitors to six locations – four wineries, Jim Beam American Stillhouse and the Four Roses Warehouse & Bottling Tour – before culminating at one of the area’s most popular restaurants, Cattleman’s Roadhouse.

 (OK, you don’t have to order the aged 20-ounce top sirloin unless you’re a true cowpoke, but let’s face it – a day of tasting wine and Bourbon does build up a pretty good appetite.)

-Though Bullitt County is only minutes away from the urban attractions of Louisville (including Churchill Downs, the KFC Yum!
-Center, Papa John’s Stadium, the Actors Theatre of Louisville and the Kentucky Center for the Arts), it’s most definitely a proud land of scuffed shoes, beautiful countryside, bluegrass music, and plenty of unique fairs, festivals and year-round attractions.
+Though Bullitt County is only minutes away from the urban attractions of the city of Louisville (including Churchill Downs, the KFC Yum!
+Center, Papa John’s Stadium, the Actors Theatre of Louisville and the Kentucky Center for the Arts), it’s most definitely a proud land of beautiful countryside, bluegrass music, and plenty of unique fairs, festivals and year-round attractions.